NCL command line options and arguments

 Echoing of NCL statements can also be achieved by using the built-in functions echo_on and echo_off.

-The -V option will print the version of NCL you are running, and exit.
-If this option is found anywhere on the command line, its behavior takes precedence over other options and also arguments.
+Prints the version of NCL you are running and exits.
+If this option is found anywhere on the command line, its behavior takes precedence over other options and arguments.
+If you need to get the version of NCL from within the script, use the get_ncl_version function.

 Arguments are simple NCL statements to set variables.
 An argument is defined as an assignment, using the "=" character, with no spaces on either side of the equal sign, similar to variable assignment within NCL.